- Showtime vs Max (formerly HBO): Best Value? - June 19, 2022

 - Showtime offers a free trial, whereas HBO Max does not

-Showtime has a great bundle of features, including Live TV, some of the best original series currently streaming, and some late-night content for the adults.
+Showtime has a great bundle of features, including live streaming TV, some of the best original series currently streaming, and some late-night content for the adults.
 However, outside of their original series, I rarely find much on Showtime that I want to watch.
 In fact, it’s the one that goes the least used out of all of the streaming services I use (it’s a lot, I’ll admit).
 I find myself reaching for Showtime only if I’m actively watching one of their originals.
 Occasionally I’ll find a movie I haven’t seen in a while.

 Showtime has a wide variety of content, but the library feels very small.
 Maybe I’m biased because I’ve had access to a Plex server with more content, but I struggle to find interesting content in some of my favorite genres.
 That’s not to say Showtime is devoid of good content, not at all.
 They just lack the amount of, say, Netflix or HBO Max, but this is likely due to being a smaller network.